Ultrastrong coupling regimes of light-matter interaction: Quantum simulations

 \subsubsection{Energy transfer in photosynthetic complexes}

-The transfer of energy in light-haversting systems has been a subject of intense study in the last decade.
-The observation of excitonic quantum oscillations in molecular complexes as a result of light absorption triggered the birth of a field known now as quantum biology \cite{Engel2007}.
+The transfer of energy in light harvesting systems has been a subject of intense study in the last decade.
+The observation of excitonic quantum oscillations in molecular complexes as a result of light absorption triggered the birth of a field known now as quantum biology \cite{Engel2007, Lambert2013}.

-Biological systems are inherently complex and particularly hard to describe with accuracy, especially considering the fact that key biological processes, in this case the transfer of energy within the molecular complex, are heavily influenced by the environmental fluctuations and the finite temperature.
+Biological systems are inherently complex and particularly hard to describe quantitatively, especially considering the fact that key biological processes, in this case the transfer of energy within the molecular complex, are heavily influenced by the environmental fluctuations and the finite temperature.
 Therefore, a quantum simulator that aims at simulating such relevant processes needs to include the environmental degrees of freedom.
 As measured in spectroscopic experiments \cite{Wendling2000}, molecular complexes consist of several nodes which are coupled to each other in a particular network configuration.
 The most popular of light-harvesting complexes, the Fenna-Matthews-Olson (FMO) complex, contains seven nodes, and the interaction between nodes is in fact ultrastrong.
 In addition, the correlation time of the bath is found to be of comparable order as the internal dynamics of the molecule.
 In other words, the system is heavily non-Markovian.
 The strong effect of the environment is due to an USC of the nodes within the molecular complex to its environmental degrees of freedom, most likely phonons in the case of FMO.

 An analog quantum simulator must then consist of qubits playing the role of the FMO nodes which couple to each other ultrastrongly, with some of the qubits ultrastrongly coupled to the environment.
 Ultrastrong qubit-qubit interactions are relatively easy to obtain using superconducting circuits \cite{Majer2005}, while ultrastrong qubit-bath interactions have just recently been achieved in experiments using superconducting qubits in transmission lines \cite{forn-diaz2017}.
 A theoretical proposal of such a quantum simulator was already put forward \cite{Mostame2012} using superconducting flux qubits.
-Figure~\ref{fig:FMO} shows a schematic of the qubit network mimicking that of the actual FMO complex, along with a circuit representation of the qubit-environment coupling.
+Figure~\ref{fig:FMO} shows a schematic of the qubit network proposed to mimic that of the actual FMO complex, along with a circuit representation of the qubit-environment coupling.
 The interaction to the flux qubit is longitudinal to simulate ultrastrong dephasing.